sturex/sonn/README.md

 The technology is fully my own and hadn't been published anywhere.
 Core code is non-commercial for now and will always be non-commercial in future while commercial product based on it are feasible.

+## How it works

+The idea is based on principles of self-organization where the network structure adaptively grows by interfering between previous and current states shapshots.
+It has long-term memory written in network structure and short-term memory written in nodes and edges states.

+The model does not use complex math formulas for a neuron or synapse behavior.
+All computations are performed on graph where each node acts like a gate to the input abstract flow which is divisible but equal.

 # ✨ Priceless thousand Source Lines of code ✨

 While the core logic certainly will have few SLOC the abilities are expected to be very wide and powerful.